vortexmakes/RKH/doc/readme.txt

 have its own platform-dependent file, called \b rkhport.h by RKH convention.
-Next, each \b rkhport.h file must be referenced from rkhplat.h header file, located in \c source/fwk/include directory.
-The next listing shows an example of \b rkhplat.h, where __CFV1CW63__, and __W32STVC08__ are used to nstruct the C/C++ compiler to include header files from the specific KH port directory.
-The key point of the design is that all latform-independent RKH source files include the same \b rkhplat.h eader file as the application source files.
+Next, each \b rkhport.h file must be referenced from rkhplat.h header file, located in \c source/fwk/inc directory.
+The next listing shows an example of \b rkhplat.h, where \c "__CFV1CW63__", and \c "__W32STVC08__" are used to instruct the C/C++ compiler to include header files from the specific RKH port directory, which must be created if not exists.
+The key point of the design is that all platform-independent RKH source files includes the same
+\b rkhplat.h header file as the application source files.

 \code
 #ifdef __CFV1CW63__